Pillowtalk: Critical reception

-"Pillowtalk" received highly positive reviews from music critics for its production and Zayn's vocals.
+"Pillowtalk" received widespread critical acclaim for its production, lyrics and Zayn's vocals.
 Writing for Forbes, Hugh McIntyre commented the song "is decidedly grown up, complete with plenty of x-rated words and adult imagery and themes.
 This isn’t another simple tune about broken hearts; it’s about love being both a paradise and a warzone.
 The song may be about similar situations, but Zayn is feeling—or expressing—things differently now."
 Fuse's Jason Lipshutz described "Pillowtalk" as "a sexy, engrossing R&B track."
 Brennan Carley of Spin praised the lyrics and Zayn's vocals, stating he "demonstrates a mastery on modern R&B within seconds.
 There’s passion in his voice, an instrument unencumbered and unshaven for the first time."
 For The Guardian's Harriet Gibsone, it is a "slow, minimalist and lusty explosion of testosterone, a fountain of champagne and dodgy aftershave.
 It is a deliberate – and understandable – step into a more austere artistic guise."
 The Guardian chose "Pillowtalk" as their pick of the week, stating that "against all odds, Zayn Malik’s debut single is shockingly good."
 The Irish Times also chose it as their track of the week, describing it as "slick" and "nouveau R&B (like Miguel) with a blogwave backing."

 For Stereogum, Tom Breihan called it a "sleek, immaculately constructed piece of moody."
 In Digital Spy, Lewis Corner gave the song four-out-of-five stars, writing "Zayn's clear vocal tone – at its very best on this – along with a big chorus and brain-niggling melody, keeps it sexy and fun without being sordid."
 He musically compared the "seductive R&B" track to The Weeknd's sounds and Justin Timberlake's early solo work, and concluded it isn't the "same old pop shit" but "the new British male superstar you hadn't realised you've been waiting for."
 Lucas Villa of AXS wrote that the song "might not be [Zayn's] Justin Timberlake 'Cry Me a River' breakthrough just yet but it's a sweet something that will surely satisfy his older fans in the meanwhile."
 Brittany Spanos in Rolling Stone called it a "smooth, sexy pop song."
 Joe Lynch of Billboard noted that the song drops "One Direction's MOR pop for the more critically respected PBR&B".
 Another Billboard review wrote that "Malik has left bubblegum pop behind" and from "here on, it's slick R&B."